imoutsatsos/JENKINS-EDIT_PROPERTIES/README.md

 # EDIT_PROPERTIES README #
-EDIT_PROPERTIES:A utility project to review, create, update and delete properties in a property file
+EDIT_PROPERTIES: A utility project to review, create, update and delete properties in a property file

 ### What is this repository for? ###